Kyrylo Stetsenko: Family

+His daughter, Dora Kuzmenko, was an opera singer in her native Ukraine.
+She escaped capture by the Soviets during WWII and lived in a Displaced Persons camp in Austria for a number of years before immigrating to United States.
+She died in Syracuse NY in the 1960s.

 His grandson, Kyrylo Stetsenko, is a violinist and composer in Ukraine.
 He provides information about his grandfather.

-His daughter, Dora Kuzmenko, escaped capture by the Soviets during WWII.
-She lived in a Displaced Persons camp in Austria for a number of years, from where she immigrated to United States.
-She died in Syracuse NY in the 1960s.
-Dora had been an opera singer in her native Ukraine.

 Works

 In his works and activity, Stetsenko continued the national focus in Ukrainian music, that was started by Mykola Lysenko.
-Stetsenko composed over 30 solo vocal works to the words by Ukrainian poets Taras Shevchenko, Ivan Franko, Lesya Ukrainka, Oleksandr Oles and others.
+Stetsenko composed over 30 solo vocal works to the words by Ukrainian poets Taras Shevchenko, Ivan Franko, Lesya Ukrainka, Pavlo Hrabovsky, Oleksandr Oles and others.
 He wrote 42 art songs, over 100 sacred and secular choral pieces, including two liturgies and a requiem, and music to a dozen stage works.
 His Art Songs have been recorded by renowned British Bass Baritone Pavlo Hunka.

 Stetsenko's greatest and most well-known works were written a few months before the end of his life.
 His last work was the panakhyda written in memory of his teacher and friend Mykola Lysenko.